Ñico Lora

 Francisco Antonio Lora Cabrera (1881 in Maizal, Santiago – 1971 in Bisonó (Navarrete)) popularly known as Ñico Lora was a folk musician from the Dominican Republic.
 He is considered one of the fathers of merengue.

 Early life

-His grandfather, Félix Lunnaux, was a soldier that came with Charles Leclerc’s expedition in 1802.
-Was great-uncle of Francisco Antonio Lora Ramirez.
+His grandfather, Félix Lunnaux, was a soldier who was part of Charles Leclerc's expedition in 1802.
+He was the great-uncle of Francisco Antonio Lora Ramirez.

 When he was a child, he learned how to play the button accordion.

 Career

 Though he was not educated in music theory, he reached a high level of success for his endeavors.
-His most important songs were San Antonio, Tingo Talango, Eres La Mujer Más Bella, Pedrito Chávez and San Francisco.
-These songs still stand in time as an essential part of the musical roots of the Dominican people.
+His most influential songs were San Antonio, Tingo Talango, Eres La Mujer Más Bella, Pedrito Chávez and San Francisco.
+These songs remain an essential part of the musical roots of the Dominican people.

-He was a great supplier of anonymous melodies that are kept like a cultural good of the Dominican nation.

 Death and legacy

 Ñico Lora died on April 9, 1971 in the town of Bisonó (Navarrete), where there is a plaza called "La Plaza de la Cultura Ñico Lora" which was built in 1997 to honor his achievements and contributions to Dominican music.
-A statue in his memory was raised in Santiago in 2007.
+A statue in his memory was erected in Santiago in 2007.